digital-futures-academy/airport-challenge/README.md

 ADD MODEL

 This gave me a solid overview of the sort of properties and methods that I would need to create in order to convert the user requirements into code.

+From there I began the process of creating a useful test case in compliance with my domain model and then write source code to pass the test case.
+Once passed I would move on to creating a new test case and this process was repeated until the project fulfilled the full user requirements.

+At the start I thought to myself that alongside the Airport class, I would also like to have a plane class that allows me to create instances of planes that I can store in an airport.
+Step 1 was to create some test requirements that would work for such a plane class:

+![PlaneTest]CodeSnippets/PlaneTest.PNG